Master of Public Administration (MPA) in Nonprofit Management Degree Emphasis

 • Survey the many facets of funding and funding strategies

-• Campaign manager
+• General and operational manager

 • Social and community service manager

-• Legislators
+• Manager

-MPA in Nonprofit Management Degree Emphasis FAQs
+MPA: Nonprofit Management Emphasis FAQs

 The role of a nonprofit manager is to ensure the organization is meeting its responsibilities.
 They often oversee staff, finances, programs, business operations and marketing strategies.
-Nonprofit managers are also responsible for building and maintaining relationships with donors and key stakeholders to ensure the organization is successful in meeting its mission.
+Nonprofit managers may also be responsible for building and maintaining relationships with donors and key stakeholders to ensure the organization is successful in meeting its mission.

 The expected salary for those with an MPA in nonprofit management depends on many factors, including the field you work in, the organization you work for, and the position you are in.
-For example, social and community service managers who coordinate and supervise organizations and programs that support public well-being have a median annual salary of $74,000 as of May 2021, according to the U.S. Bureau of Labor Statistics.2 For public relations and fundraising managers who are responsible for the public image and financial stability of their organizations, they have a median annual salary of $119,860 in May 2021, according to the U.S. Bureau of Labor Statistics.3
+According to the U.S. Bureau of Labor Statistics, social and community service managers had a median annual wage of $74,240 in May 2022.Additionally, as of May 2022, public relations and fundraising managers have a median annual wage of $125,620, according to the U.S. Bureau of Labor Statistics.4

 TOTAL CREDITS & COURSE LENGTH: